Frenchman's Bar Regional Park

 Frequent park users can save money by purchasing annual parking passes, which are valid at the four regional parks charging parking fees: Frenchman’s Bar Regional Park, Lewisville Regional Park, Salmon Creek Regional Park/Klineline Pond and Vancouver Lake Regional Park.

 For 2018, annual parking passes cost $30.
 Go to the parking fees webpage for information on how to purchase annual parking passes.

 Frenchman’s Bar Regional Park has two reservable picnic shelters.

-Riverview shelter can seat 100 people and rents for $100, with the reservation fee increasing to $150 on Wednesday, March 1, 2017.
-One-half of the shelter can be rented for $50 a day, with the reservation fee increasing to $75 on Wednesday, March 1, 2017.
+Riverview shelter can seat 100 people and rents for $150 a day.
+One-half of the shelter can be rented for $75 a day.
 Each half of the Riverview shelter has six picnic tables, a charcoal barbecue grill, a sink with cold running water, a prep surface, electrical outlets and garbage cans.

 Other portions of the park may be available for weddings and other events with an approved special use permit.
 Air-inflated “bounce houses” are allowed with approved special use permits, but dunk tanks are not.

 Swimming is not recommended at Frenchman’s Bar Regional Park because of steep drop-offs and swift currents in the Columbia River.
 There are no lifeguards on duty.
 Park users who swim in the river do so at their own risk.
 Parents are urged to be vigilant watching children near the water.
 In addition, no personal watercraft may access the beach for any reason, including docking or loading and unloading people.

 Frenchman’s Bar Regional Park has eight sand volleyball courts.
 Nets are typically up between May 15 and September 15.
 The sand courts can be reserved by the hour or by the day for a fee.